artur-gajewski/simple-kanban/README.md

     $ yarn release

 This will compile application to an optimized `app.js` file and copy `index.html` and all required files to `release` folder.

+### Docker

+To run this application in Docker:

+    $ docker-compose up

+Simple Kanban will be available at [http://localhost:3449](http://localhost:3449)

 ## About